Pop-up notes are active on this page - Click any note number to view|

 Like is brother, he also lived with his widowed sister Helen after he became a widower.

-was remodeled to provide three shop units fronting onto High Road, which were numbered 64, 64a and 64b.
+were remodeled to provide three shop units fronting onto High Road, which were numbered 64, 64a and 64b.
 These are shown in this photograph, dating from around 1960, which shows that

 the site of the Walker draper's shop had, by now, been remodeled to form two small shops, designated numbers 64a and 64b, then occupied by a photography shop and Betta Baby Wear